Skip to product information

 comforting my loneliness on this journey.

-I’ve mastered the art of listening…
+I have mastered the art of listening…

 to echoes of ancient hymns—

-resounding over the first to embrace void,
+resounding over the first to embrace the void,

 the first to taste death,

-the first travelers without return—
+the first travellers without return—

 my brother Habil,